 Breakfast and lunch are served each day.
+For the 2022-23 school year, Breakfast K-8 is \$0.95 and Lunch K-8 is \$2.05.
 Piqua City Schools use a "Debit Account" system to pay for food purchases.
-Money can be deposited to a student's account in any amount and can cover a week's; a month's, a semester's or the entire year's lunch purchases.
+Money can be deposited to a student's account in any amount and can cover a week; a month, a semester or the entire year's lunch purchases.
 Checks are accepted for the exact amount of deposit and should be made payable to Piqua City Schools.
 Fees and fines paid by check are subject to a recovery fee equal to the cost assigned by the district's banking services provider for any checks returned for any reason.
 This fee will be added to the original check amount.
 Money deposited is then immediately available for student use.
 The student will enter his or her student identification number into the keypad when they come to the end of the cafeteria line.
 At the end of the transaction, the cashier will be able to tell each student the balance remaining on account.
 Cash sales can be made each day in the same manner.
 Students who qualify for free or reduced lunches will use the same account and procedure as all other students, thus protecting the confidentiality of special meal classification.
 Free and reduced breakfast/lunch forms are available in the school office.
 If you feel you might be eligible, please complete the form and return it to school as soon as possible.
 If you qualify, you must submit documentation on an annual basis to receive the waiver.